JgC24/Jiggy-s-Cut-24/README.md

-# README Jiggy's Cut 24 - Whatever that is!
+# Jiggy's Cut 24 - Whatever that is!

 <details>
 <summary>Installation:</summary>